-Another worry is that the jury theorems hold only when votes are probabilistically independent.
-This assumption seems plausible for journal-solicited peer review: each reviewer judges a given paper without knowledge of what other reviewers think.
-Conversely, with crowd-sourced peer review, one (influential) reviewer's evaluation of a paper may affect others-potentially generating a snowball effect.
+think.
+Conversely, with crowd-sourced peer review, one (influential) reviewer's evaluation of an article may affect others-potentially generating a snowball effect.
 When votes in a jury are correlated, the collective competence of a jury may, in the worst case, be lower than the competence of individual jurors (Kaniovski and Zaigraev [2011]).
 More generally, our theorems offer no guarantee that the collective competence of a larger group of correlated (crowd-sourced) reviewers will be higher than that of a smaller group of uncorrelated (journal-solicited) reviewers.